Overview

 Causes

-Unspecified insomnia disorder is unique because it is diagnosed when the insomnia is not attributable to a co-existing medical or psychiatric condition, another sleep disorder, medication side effects, or substance use.
+Unspecified insomnia disorder is unique because it is diagnosed when the insomnia is not attributable to a co-existing medical or psychiatric condition, another sleep disorder, medication side effects, or substance use—its cause is unidentified.
 Although medical conditions and mental disorders are two factors that can affect sleep, these are typically ruled out before a diagnosis of unspecified insomnia disorder is made.
-This is important to distinguish from primary insomnia, which is a sleep disorder in its own right, not caused by other health issues.
+This is important to distinguish from primary insomnia, which is a sleep condition in its own right, not caused by other health issues.

 However, several common risk factors may contribute to the development or exacerbation of this disorder.
-Note that these factors do not directly cause unspecified insomnia disorder, but they may increase an individual's susceptibility to experiencing insomnia.
+Note that these factors do not directly cause the condition, but they may increase an individual's susceptibility to experiencing insomnia.

 Risk factors